hanumantharao19/mlops-fudamental-fullcourse/Aiagent-rag-mcp-server.md

 📘 PAGE 1 — Introduction to AI Systems in E-Commerce
 1. Why E-Commerce Needs AI

-Modern e-commerce companies like Amazon, Flipkart, Meesho, Myntra handle:

-Millions of customers

-Millions of products

-Real-time orders, refunds, replacements

-24/7 customer support

-Inventory, logistics, delivery

-To manage all this efficiently, they use AI-powered systems.
+- Modern e-commerce companies like Amazon, Flipkart, Meesho, Myntra handle,Millions of customers Millions of products,Real-time orders, refunds, replacements,24/7 customer  support,Inventory, logistics, delivery,To manage all this efficiently, they use AI-powered systems.

 But a single AI model cannot do everything.
 It needs intelligence + memory + tools + action capabilities.

-This is why we combine:
+This is why we combine,LLM (Brain),Vector DB (Memory),RAG (Retrieval system),AI Agent (Employee)

-LLM (Brain)

-Vector DB (Memory)

-RAG (Retrieval system)

-AI Agent (Employee)

-MCP Server (Toolbox)

-Together, they create a full intelligent automation system.
+MCP Server (Toolbox),Together, they create a full intelligent automation system.

-2. Real E-Commerce Example Used in All Pages

-We will use one example throughout:

-⭐ Customer says:

-"My mobile phone is damaged.
-I want a replacement.
-Order ID: 75210."

-This example will help explain:

-How LLM understands the request

-How RAG finds the correct Return Policy

-How Agent plans actions

-How MCP tools check orders & inventory

-How replacement gets approved

-This makes the entire concept easy for students.

-📘 PAGE 2 — LLM: The Brain of the System
+## LLM: The Brain of the System
-1. What is an LLM?
+- 1. What is an LLM?

 LLM (Large Language Model) is the thinking engine.